katamyra/Notes/Compiled School Notes/CS3001/Modules/Privacy.typ

 == Free Market View
 #theorem[
-  From the fee market view, you can choose how much information you want to change and if you don't like a company's privacy practices, don't do business with them.
+  From the free market view, you can choose how much information you want to exchange and if you don't like a company's privacy practices, don't do business with them.

 ]
 == Consumer Protection View